Tone Mørk, Statped´s Director General

 For a long time Norway was a pioneer in inclusion, but today more children attend special schools or special classes than during the time when we had public special schools.
 The white paper Learning together (PDF) from 2010 calls attention to the fact that many children and youth with disabilities and complex learning difficulties are met with low expectations and inadequate pedagogical efforts in school.
 This applies regardless of whether the pupil attends a special school or a regular school.

-Statped is on behalf of the Norwegian Directorate for Education and Training developing measures to promote inclusion and an increased learning outcome in kindergartens and schools for children with disabilities and complex learning difficulties.
+Statped is developing measures to promote inclusion and an increased learning outcome in kindergartens and schools for children with disabilities and complex learning difficulties.

 Inclusion is about belonging